Eros Vlahos: Other

 In the summer of 2008, at the age of 13, Vlahos wrote and performed his own material at the Edinburgh Festival Fringe.
-In December of that year, he was recruited to review Christmas pantomimes for the Guardian newspaper and website.
+In December of that year, he was recruited to review Christmas pantomimes for The Guardian newspaper and website.
 He also had a comedy show on Radio London and has appeared on CBBC Extra.
 He has been involved with the "Comedy Club 4 Kids UK" children's Comedy Academy.
+Vlahos directed the second series of the BBC Three comedy Juice.